Home » Blog » Destinations » A Step-by-Step Guide: How to Plan a Trip to Thailand (in 2024)

 Step 4: Know How To Access Your Money In Thailand

 Credit cards like Visa, Mastercard and American Express are widely accepted throughout the country at hotels, restaurants and bigger malls.
-Make sure you let your bank know beforehand that you will be travelling to Thailand, as some banks may deny or block unexpected charges from overseas.
+Make sure you let your bank know beforehand that you will be traveling to Thailand, as some banks may deny or block unexpected charges from overseas.

 It is handy to keep some cash for bargaining at local markets and buying street stall food.
 ATMs to get cash out are all over Thailand and are usually easy to find and use.
 The language on ATM menus can be changed to English.